grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/redis/client/client-decr.md

 ---
 title: 'Client.decr(key)'
-excerpt: 'Decrements the number stored at `key` by one.'
+description: 'Decrements the number stored at `key` by one.'
 ---

 # Client.decr(key)